 Growing Out Hair: Tips for Making your Hair Grow and Tricks for Managing the Awkward Stages

-Going Green: Making Your Shower Eco-Friendly Reading Growing Out Hair: Tips for Making your Hair Grow and Tricks for Managing the Awkward Stages 6 minutes Next Everything You Need to Know About Detergent
+Home / The Archive / Growing Out Hair: Tips for Making your Hair Grow and Tricks for Managing the Awkward Stages

 Whether you're growing out from a short 'do or you generally struggle with slow hair growth, growing out hair takes time, patience and imagination.
 But a little patience and some perfecting of your hair care routine (aka ditching the shampoo) can help your hair grow faster and ease your frustrations.
 It’s an exciting journey.
 So get ready, get set… grow!